-Course, not all movies about detecting are bona fide detective flicks.
+Course, not all thriller movies about detecting are bona fide detective flicks.
 Some might argue that All The President’s Men and Zodiac tick the box, but they’re more journalism dramas than traditional ‘tec films.
-And while we could include Seven or The Silence Of The Lambs in this list, they edge more into horror than they do murder mystery.
+And while we could include Seven or The Silence Of The Lambs in this list, they edge more into the horror movie genre than they do murder mystery.

 So we’re going for straight-up dramas (and one or two comedies) about the art of detecting, whether our protagonists be gumshoes-for-hire or working for the Five-O. However, what they all have in common are lead characters with brains of diamond-like brilliance, so here are the best detective movies.

 What are the best detective movies of all time?